sampsyo/home/_drafts/opengl.md

 [glUniform]: https://www.khronos.org/opengles/sdk/docs/man/xhtml/glUniform.xml

-## The Age of Heterogeneity Deserves Better
+## The Age of Heterogeneity

+OpenGL and its equivalents make miserable standard bearers for the age of hardware heterogeneity.
 Heterogeneity is rapidly becoming ubiquitous, and we need better ways to write software that spans hardware units with different capabilities.
-But OpenGL and its equivalents make miserable standard bearers for the age of hardware heterogeneity.
-Its programming model espouses the simplistic view that heterogeneous software should comprise multiple, loosely coupled, independent programs.
+OpenGL's programming model espouses the simplistic view that heterogeneous software should comprise multiple, loosely coupled, independent programs.
-We need to bury this 20th-century notion.
-If pervasive heterogeneity is going to succeed, we need programming models with *one* program that spans execution contexts.
+If pervasive heterogeneity is going to succeed, we need to bury this 20th-century notion.
+We need programming models that let us write *one* program that spans multiple execution contexts.
-This won't make the essential complexity of heterogeneity disappear, but it will let us stop treating non-CPU code as a second-class citizen.
+This won't erase heterogeneity's essential complexity, but it will let us stop treating non-CPU code as a second-class citizen.